The Cost to Finish a Basement in 2022

 Any project as big and complicated as finishing a basement will require permits in almost all locations.
 While your contractor will help you file the right forms with the right people, those permits aren’t free.
 Unfortunately, those permits also cost money.

-You should talk with potential contractors about local permit fees and whether or not those fees are part of the estimate.
+It would help if you talked with potential contractors about local permit fees and whether or not those fees are part of the estimate.

 Labor

 The total labor costs will also vary based on your location.
-As a general rule, expect that those costs will run higher in major urban locations than they will in suburbs or in rural areas.
+As a general rule, expect that those costs will run higher in major urban locations than they will in suburbs or rural areas.

 Cost to Finish a Basement